diamirio/Endpoints/README.md

     func parse<C>(response: HTTPURLResponse?, data: Data?, for call: C) async throws -> C.Parser.OutputType where C: Call {
         do {
-            // Use `AnyClient` to parse the response
+            // Use `DefaultClient` to parse the response
             // If this fails, try to read error details from response body return try await client.parse(response: response, data: data, for: call) } catch {